• Skip to primary navigation

 What happens in this step?
 Now that we have a richly seasoned base, in this step, we will make the gravy in which to smother the shrimp.

-Now, it’s time to add the stock.
-Turn the heat to high and add about 3 cups of the stock a little at a time, stirring to blend everything completely before adding more stock.
+1. Turn the heat under the Dutch oven to high.
+Add about 3 cups of the stock a little at a time, stirring to blend everything completely before adding more stock.
 Reserve the remaining stock to add later if the gravy is too thick.

-Once all the stock is added, bring it to a low boil, then reduce heat to the heat and simmer, partially covered, for about 30 minutes.
+1. Bring the stock to a low boil, then reduce the heat and simmer for about 30 minutes.
+Partially cover the Dutch oven.
 Stir regularly so the gravy doesn't stick to the bottom.

-After 30 minutes, increase the heat again.
-Add the green part of the green onions as well as the shrimp.
+1. After 30 minutes, increase the heat again.
+Add the shrimp and the green parts of the green onions.
 Stir well and cook for ONLY 3 minutes.

-Then, turn the heat off, and remove the Dutch oven from heat.
+1. Turn the heat off and remove the Dutch oven from heat.
 Add the remaining butter to the gravy and stir slowly until the butter has melted.
-Sprinkle in some parsley and serve over white rice immediately.

 Sign up for my email notifications of new recipes and posts right HERE.